0z-cloud/vx/README.md

    ```

     - To contribute and fix the use of the complete solution,
-      you must create `Internal Vault` for your profile ` Internal Vault Contract`.
+      you must create an `Internal Vault` for your ` Internal Vault Contract` profile.

 ## Examples of usage the inventories childs -